eosc-sq/ensure-sq/docs/papers-selection.md

 They choose 6 code properties as key metrics for the quality assessment of the subcharacteristics.
 Then they keep a benchmark database to perform comparison and evaluate new measurements.
 In this database they use metadata attributes to tag each measurement and help with comparing.
 The quality characteristics from ISO/IEC 9126 they mention are:
-- Analysability: measured with Volume, Duplication and Unit size.
+- Analysability: measured with Volume, Redundancy and Unit size.
-- Changeability: measure with Duplication, Unit complexity and Module coupling.
+- Changeability: measure with Redundancy, Unit complexity and Module coupling.
-- Stability: measured with Unit intefacing and Module coupling.
+- Stability: measured with Unit inteface size and Module coupling.
-- Testability: measured with Unit complexing and Unit size.
+- Testability: measured with Unit complexity and Unit size.

 ---